paul-ang/gaze-orientation-demo/README.md

 Ensure `Python >= 3.7`.
 Note: A tagged release will automatically published to the test pypi via a GitHub action.

-Install using `pip install gaze-orientation-demo --extra-index-url https://test.pypi.org/simple`
+Install using `pip install gaze-orientation-demo==6 --extra-index-url https://test.pypi.org/simple`

 **Example code:**